 - Rec/Administrator role - Duties may be varied from time to time under the direction of the office manager/practice manager, dependent on current and evolving practice workload and staffing levels.

-To apply please fill out the attached application form and return to the Practice Manager Samantha.email@example.com.
+Complete the application form and email this into the Practice Manager Samantha.Todd2@nhs.net

 Please do not submit a CV.